 Joe Burnham Today

-And that brings us to today, where I cultivate abundance by rattling cages and dropping keys through deep connection and creative communication.
+And that brings us to today, where I cultivate abundance by rattling cages and dropping keys.
 What do I mean by all of that and how does it impact you?

 - An abundant life is one lived by soul (your authentic self) in a spirit of love (embodied through honesty, vulnerability, empathy, and compassion).